ahmedzbyr/taealam/terraform_examples/packer_gce/README.md

 Here's a high-level overview of the steps we'll follow to automate image creation with Terraform and Packer:

 1. **Create a Custom VM Instance**: Use Terraform to define and provision a VM instance on GCE.
 This instance will serve as the basis for your custom image.

-2. **Configure Packer**: Create a Packer template HCL `googlecompute.pkr.hcl` file that specifies how your image should be built.
+2. **Configure Packer**: Create a Packer template in HashiCorp Configuration Language (HCL) format (e.g., `googlecompute.pkr.hcl`) that specifies how your image should be built.
 This includes details like the source VM instance, image family, and additional provisioning steps.

-3. **Build the Custom Image**: Use Packer to build a custom image based on your template `build.pkr.hcl`.
-Packer will automate the process of provisioning, configuring, and capturing the image.
+3. **Build the Custom Image**: Use Packer to build a custom image based on your template (e.g., `build.pkr.hcl`).
+Packer automates the process of provisioning, configuring, and capturing the image.

 4. **Clean Up**: Packer will automatically destroy the temporary VM instance created for image building.

 5. **Use Your Custom Image**: Deploy new VMs from your custom image as needed.

-### What are we doing this post?

-1. Create a `googlecompute` hcl file which will create the image.
-2. build file to execute a script oon the image
-3. Script to setup application on the image.
+### What We'll Accomplish in This Post

+In this guide, we'll create a `googlecompute` HCL file for creating the image, a build file to execute a script on the image, and a script to set up an application on the image.
+This new image will have all the required configurations and applications, making it ideal for spinning up new GCE instances.

-## What is Packer?
+## What Is Packer?

-Packer is an open source tool for creating identical machine images for multiple platforms from a single source configuration.
-Packer is lightweight, runs on every major operating system, and is highly performant, creating machine images for multiple platforms in parallel.
-Packer does not replace configuration management like Chef or Puppet.
-In fact, when building images, Packer is able to use tools like Chef or Puppet to install software onto the image.
+[Packer](https://www.packer.io/) is an open-source tool for creating identical machine images for multiple platforms from a single source configuration.
+It is lightweight, runs on every major operating system, and is highly performant, creating machine images for multiple platforms in parallel.
+Packer does not replace configuration management tools like Chef or Puppet; instead, it can use these tools to install software onto the image.

 ## Why Use Packer?

-Pre-baked machine images have a lot of advantages, but most have been unable to benefit from them because images have been too tedious to create and manage.
-There were either no existing tools to automate the creation of machine images or they had too high of a learning curve.
-The result is that, prior to Packer, creating machine images threatened the agility of operations teams, and therefore aren't used, despite the massive benefits.

-Packer changes all of this.
-Packer automates the creation of any type of machine image.
-It embraces modern configuration management by encouraging you to use a framework such as Chef or Puppet to install and configure the software within your Packer-made images.

-In other words: Packer brings pre-baked images into the modern age, unlocking untapped potential and opening new opportunities.

-## Advantages of Using Packer
+Packer addresses the challenge of creating machine images in a more streamlined and automated way, offering several benefits:

-Super fast infrastructure deployment.
-Packer images allow you to launch completely provisioned and configured machines in seconds, rather than several minutes or hours.
-This benefits not only production, but development as well, since development virtual machines can also be launched in seconds, without waiting for a typically much longer provisioning time.
+- **Super Fast Infrastructure Deployment**: Packer images enable you to launch fully provisioned and configured machines in seconds, significantly reducing provisioning times for both production and development environments.

-Multi-provider portability.
-Because Packer creates identical images for multiple platforms, you can run production in AWS, staging/QA in a private cloud like OpenStack, and development in desktop virtualization solutions such as VMware or VirtualBox.
-Each environment is running an identical machine image, giving ultimate portability.
+- **Multi-Provider Portability**: Packer creates identical images for multiple platforms, allowing you to run your application in various environments such as AWS, OpenStack, or desktop virtualization solutions like VMware or VirtualBox.

-Improved stability.
-Packer installs and configures all the software for a machine at the time the image is built.
-If there are bugs in these scripts, they'll be caught early, rather than several minutes after a machine is launched.
+- **Improved Stability**: Packer installs and configures all the software for a machine during image creation.
+This means that any issues or bugs in your configuration scripts are caught early in the process.

-Greater testability.
-After a machine image is built, that machine image can be quickly launched and smoke tested to verify that things appear to be working.
-If they are, you can be confident that any other machines launched from that image will function properly.
+- **Greater Testability**: After building a machine image, you can quickly launch and test it to ensure that everything is working as expected.
+This confidence extends to any future instances launched from the image.

-Packer makes it extremely easy to take advantage of all these benefits.
+Packer modernizes the process of creating and managing machine images, unlocking new possibilities and improving operational agility.

-## Step 1: Creating the `hcl` source file.
+## Step 1: Creating the `googlecompute` HCL Source File

+Below is an example `googlecompute` HCL file for creating a custom GCE image.
+This file specifies various parameters, including the project ID, region, zone, source image, disk size, machine type, image family, and more.

 ```hcl
 packer {